-After the successful pilot in Geelong, Volunteering Victoria is rolling out the Manager of Spontaneous Emergency Volunteers (MSEV) program across Victoria over a two year period.
-The program aims to recruit, train, support, deploy & debrief a workforce of skilled volunteer managers to help community organisations manage with the management of spontaneous emergency volunteers during disaster relief and recovery.
+The MSEV program is part of the HelpOUT service and aims to recruit, train, support, deploy & debrief a workforce of skilled volunteer managers to help community organisations manage with the management of spontaneous emergency volunteers during disaster relief and recovery.

-Volunteering Victoria acknowledges the support of the Commonwealth and Victorian Governments through the Natural Disaster Resilience Grants Scheme.
+Volunteering Victoria acknowledges the support of the Commonwealth and Victorian Governments through the Natural Disaster Resilience Grants Scheme and Red Cross.

 Volunteering Victoria acknowledges the support of the Percy Baxter Charitable Trust.